Aman-Semwal/Aman-Semwal/README.md

 <p align="center">
-🎓 B.Tech CSE Student at MMDU, Ambala | Skilled in 📊 Data Analytics | Frontend Development (HTML, CSS, JavaScript, Django)
+🎓 B.Tech CSE Student at MMDU, Ambala | Skilled in Web Development (using Django) | 📊 Data Analytics & Visualization
 </p>

 ---

 ## 💡 About Me

 Welcome to my GitHub profile!
 I'm a dedicated and curious Computer Science & Engineering student from **MMDU, Ambala (India)**.
-I enjoy exploring insights through Data Analytics and building interactive UIs with Frontend Web Development and solving real-world problems with code.
+I enjoy exploring insights through Data Analytics and building interactive websites  and solving real-world problems with code.

 Currently focused on improving my skills in **NLP**, **Machine Learning** and **Data Visualization**.